 Postmenopause refers to the years after menopause has occurred.

 Every woman’s menopause experience is unique.
 Symptoms are usually more severe when menopause occurs suddenly or over a shorter period of time.
-Conditions that impact the health of the ovary, like cancer or hysterectomy, or certain lifestyle choices, like smoking, tend to increase the severity and duration of symptoms.

 Aside from menstruation changes, the symptoms of perimenopause, menopause, and postmenopause are generally the same.
 The most common early signs of perimenopause are: